Privacy Impact Assessment Questionnaire

 What are the procedures for correcting inaccurate or erroneous information?

 Electronic filers may correct their information online as described above.
-MSIS Data management staff conduct regular quality reviews to identify and correct erroneous information.
+MSIS Data management staff conducts regular quality reviews to identify and correct erroneous information.
 There are three stages of review prior to actual data going into the database and most if not every error is caught at one of these three levels.

 How are individuals notified of the procedures for correcting their information?